estigum/fullstack-nanodegree-vm/vagrant/tournament/Readme.txt

 DATABASE
 tournament.sql - Includes tables to store the date and  stored procedures for retrieving data and saving data to the database.
+PLEASE MAKE SURE TO LOAD THIS FIRST.

 TABLES
 1. Players - This has the list of players in the tournament